 Let me start out by saying that divorce can be a planning option in appropriate circumstances.
 The goal of a Medicaid divorce is to have the community spouse keep more of the family’s resources ($$) and income than would be available under New Jersey Medicaid laws and regulations.
 But a Medicaid divorce should not be rushed into.
 Why?
 Because the couple must really get a legal divorce.
 After 20, 30 or more years of marriage it may be difficult to persuade Mom or Dad to divorce their life partner regardless of the economic benefits.
-These are natural and often uncomfortable emotions – guilt, abandonment, a sense of failure, etc. which must be carefully weighed and respected… at least that’s my opinion.
+Natural and often uncomfortable emotions – guilt, abandonment, a sense of failure, etc. must be carefully weighed and respected… at least that’s my opinion.
 But divorce is an option, so let’s evaluate and discuss it now.

 Divorce and Qualifying For New Jersey Medicaid

 Second or More Marriages

 Divorce can be a better option in a second (or more) marriage(s) where the emotional investment may (emphasis on “may”) be less compelling.
 Often the children of the earlier marriages will advocate divorce to protect their parent from the devastating costs of a nursing home and/or other long-term care expense(s) that will impoverish or greatly reduce their parents’ standard of living.